nl3769/caroSegDeep/README.md

     <em> Img.2: Manual initialization. </em>
 <p>

-Then the algorithm stores the segmentation result in **_.txt_** format for both _LI_ and _MA_ interface two different files.
-It also saves the image with the segmentation results as shown in the figure below.
+Then the algorithm stores the segmentation result in **_.txt_** format for both _LI_ and _MA_ interface in two different files.
+It also saves the images with the segmentation results as shown in the figure below.
 The results are stored in: \
  **_caroSegDeep/EXAMPLE/RESULTS/PREDICTION_RESULTS_**

 <p align="center">